-1 Regarding analytics as separable from technical skills.
+1. Separating analytics from technical skills.

 And the analyst might be no good as a programmer.

-2 Making do with limited in house expertise
+2. Making do with limited in house expertise

 To pick some examples.

 It’s fairly easy to install the eCommerce addins to Google Analytics.
 And the reports are relatively easy to read.
 But how does one know whether the numbers are correct?

 One has to start with an external system.
 And the rules around currencies, tax and shipping applied by the business.
 These may be complex.
 The outputs may be hard to reconcile.

 There may be time zone differences.
 The Google Analytics account could be in the US Pacific timezone and the external system is in US Central timezone.
 A specific transaction could appear on different dates in the two systems.